 Folks say that the pawn industry is financially fluid and highly profitable because of the inflated interest we realize on fully collateralized loans.
 The truth that they do not know is there is a calculated amount of shrink (or loss) that is calculated in to each store.
 How you or your audit manager monitors the mysterious ways store clerks take hard earned value from your organization can be the single most important operational process you have.
 I urge you all to take nothing for granted when it comes to ways your profits can drift away.
 The devil is always in the details.

-Pre-screening employees as to their past criminal acts or even looking in to their credit history is only the beginning.
-We recommend administering some simple test prior to the initial interview to first determine if they possess the behavioral tendencies to fit the position.
+Pre-screening employees as to their past criminal acts or even looking into their credit history is only the beginning.
+We recommend administering some simple test before the initial interview first to determine if they possess the behavioral tendencies to fit the position.
 This allows alignment for the employee so they can reach their optimum feeling of value to the team sooner rather than later.
 The culture of honesty you seek has its foundation in employees feeling valued and a sense of belonging.

 Who Are They?

 They are organized retail crime (ORC), and they cost the retail industry 30 billion dollars a year.
 They are highly talented groups who professionally shoplift, and then sell that stolen product out of flea markets, apartments, or online websites for significantly less than the retail price.
 While you may have heard the term ORC before, you probably have never heard them referred to as a retailer or business.
 However, in every sense, that is just what they are.
 Think of them as having every characteristic of your business.
 Structure, training, employees, and bottom lines.
 They know their business as well as you know yours, and they are very good at it.